 Recycled Fabrics

 The fashion industry creates 92 million tons of waste every year.
 Much of this comes from offcuts and trends that didn’t sell.
 Look to designers like Kim Cathers, Canada, for pieces that use reclaimed textile but still look great.
 I’d high street fashion is your thing then start asking store assistants to point you to their sustainable collections.
-The more demand there is in store, the faster recycled and alternative textiles will become the norm in all fashion.
+The more demand there is in store, the faster recycled and different textiles will become the norm in all fashion.

 Beatrice is a professional copywriter at Originwritings.com and Academicbrits.com specializing in all kinds of topics.
 She is always open to share her personal experience at Phdkingdom.com and give some advice to beginner writers uncovering all the peculiarities of creating content that sells.